Swap Monte Carlo for diatomic molecules: Introduction

-The Swap MC method allows for unphysical moves where randomly chosen particles are swapped.
-This trick gained renewed attention when Ninarello \textit{et al.} in 2017 introduced a continuous size-polydisperse system of spherical particles interacting via a soft repulsive pair potential~\cite{Ninarello2017}.
+The Swap MC method allows for unphysical moves where randomly chosen particles are swapped \cite{gri01}.
+This trick gained renewed attention when Ninarello \textit{et al.} in 2017 introduced a continuous size-polydisperse system of point particles interacting via a soft repulsive pair potential~\cite{Ninarello2017}.
 This model proved to be highly stable against crystallization and demixing, making it ideal for equilibrating low-temperature supercooled liquid configurations via Swap MC~\cite{Ninarello2017,Berthier2019}.
-By alternating standard MC displacement moves with particle swaps, the dynamics is accelerated by up to ten orders of magnitude, allowing one to obtain equilibrium configurations below the experimental glass-transition temperature ~\cite{Ninarello2017}.
-This model has become a standard system for exploring the physics of deeply supercooled liquids, and studies of it have enabled advances~\cite{Berthier2023} in the understanding of glass physics in relation to, e.g., dynamic heterogeneity~\cite{Berthier2021,Jung2024}, dynamic facilitation~\cite{Scalliet2022,Guiselin2022,Herrero2024}, yielding~\cite{Ozawa2018,Richard2020,Singh2020, Yeh2020,Lamp2022,Ozawa2022}, cooperativity~\cite{Pica2024}, vibrational properties~\cite{Wang2019,Xu2024}, and physical aging~\cite{Herrero2023,Chacko2024,Herrero2023b}.
+By alternating standard MC moves with particle swaps, the dynamics is accelerated by up to ten orders of magnitude, allowing one to obtain equilibrium configurations below the experimental glass-transition temperature ~\cite{Ninarello2017}.
+This model has become standard for exploring the physics of deeply supercooled liquids, and studies of it have enabled advances~\cite{Berthier2023} in the understanding of glass physics in relation to, e.g., dynamic heterogeneity~\cite{Berthier2021,Jung2024}, facilitation~\cite{Scalliet2022,Guiselin2022,Herrero2024}, yielding~\cite{Ozawa2018,Richard2020,Singh2020, Yeh2020,Lamp2022,Ozawa2022}, cooperativity~\cite{Pica2024}, vibrational properties~\cite{Wang2019,Xu2024}, and physical aging~\cite{Herrero2023,Chacko2024,Herrero2023b}.

-Despite its success, Swap MC has so far only been applied to point-particle model liquids.
-Many real-world supercooled liquids and glasses are composed of molecules, however, and a substantial body of experimental research has documented the distinctive physics of supercooled molecular liquids~\cite{Lunkenheimer2000,ric15,Kremer2018,boh25}.
-This paper introduces a minimal molecular model, which can be equilibrated efficiently via Swap MC at the molecular level.
-This allows one to obtain equilibrium configurations near the experimental glass-transition temperature at a reasonable computational cost, thus providing a first step in connecting the world of experimental ultrastable molecular glasses with that of Swap numerical studies.
+Swap MC has so far only been applied to point-particle model liquids.
+Many real-world supercooled liquids and glasses are composed of molecules, however, and a substantial body of experimental research has documented the distinctive physics of supercooled molecular liquids compared to atomic systems such as metallic glasses~\cite{Lunkenheimer2000,ric15,Kremer2018,boh25}.
+It is important to be able to model also the \textit{rotational} degrees of freedom that distinguish molecules from point particles.
+This paper introduces a minimal molecular model, which can be equilibrated efficiently via Swap MC.
+This allows one to obtain equilibrium configurations near the experimental glass-transition temperature at a reasonable computational cost, thus connecting the world of experimental ultrastable molecular glasses with that of Swap numerical studies.